Congress passed a massive tax reform for tax years 2018-2025. If your company pays a taxable car allowance, it's time to

 Under the new plan, most Americans see some reduction in taxes.
 How much depends on factors such as whether they have children and whether they itemize deductions.
 An employee with children who took the standard deduction in 2017 could see a significant decrease in taxes in 2018.
 A person with no dependents and who itemizes may see only a small decrease, or even an increase if they face high state, local, and property taxes (due to a new cap on that deduction).

 Most important for employees who receive a vehicle allowance, a person who previously deducted business expenses such as mileage will essentially face a tax increase.
 This is due to the elimination of the miscellaneous expense deduction, which impacts many employees who use a personal vehicle for work.

 Overall, many mobile employees will see more of their monthly car allowance protected from withholding.
-But will a modest boost in take-home pay be enough to meet the costly demands of using a personal vehicle for work in 2018?
+But without the mileage deduction, a taxable vehicle allowance could become more costly for both employees and employers.

 The fact is, the new tax code does not address the underlying problems with taxable car allowances.
 In the long run, while corporations will see a huge tax break (from a 35% rate down to a 21% rate), the fundamentals will not change for mobile employees, and the tax breaks for individuals will expire in just seven years.

-- The biggest problem with taxable car allowances is…taxes.
+The biggest problem with taxed car allowances is…taxes.

 Mobile employees receiving a taxable car allowance lose a huge chunk to taxes.
 Most employees pay somewhere between 25% and 39.6% in taxes on that allowance.
 In other words, out of a $500/month allowance, those employees take home only somewhere between $375 to $302.
 The 2018 tax tables shift those brackets down to a range of 22% to 37%, leaving those same employees to take home $390 to $335 of a $500 allowance.
 While the increased standard deduction and increased child tax credit may give some employees an additional boost, taxes still eat up a large chunk of the car allowance.